Defining sequences for fundamental root systems and Coxeter graphs for super Weyl groups

 Denote three generators by

 respectively.
 Making use of the computer software SageMath, we have

-So the super Weyl group $\hat{W}(\mathfrak{gl}(1|3))$ is already quite complicated although it is small dimensional.
-Generally, it is difficult to give the presentation of a super Weyl group via generators and defining relations.
-It is reasonable to describe the related Coxeter groups $\wsc$.
-Turn back to the super Weyl group for $\mathfrak{gl}(1,3)$.
-The corresponding Coxeter group can be easily described via generator and relations as below The Coxeter graph is
+So the super Weyl group $\widehat{W}(\mathfrak{gl}(1|3))$ is already quite complicated although {it has small size.} Generally, it is difficult to give the presentation of a super Weyl group via generators and defining relations.
+It is reasonable to describe the related Coxeter groups $\wsc$. {We turn back} to the super Weyl group for $\mathfrak{gl}(1,3)$.
+The corresponding Coxeter group can be easily described via generator and relations as following: The Coxeter graph is

 \end{example}